MECHANICAL MEDIA MUSIC

 On August 17, 2017, he received his university degree at El Bosque University, which gave him the title of Master in Music (Maestro en Música).

-Since June of 2018 he has started to work as a Video Game Journalist writing for KeenGamer (keengamer.com) and Pixelbay (pixelbay.net), following his other big passion: Journalism and Writing.
+Since June of 2018 and until August of the same year, he worked as a Video Game Journalist writing for KeenGamer (keengamer.com) and Pixelbay (pixelbay.net), following his other big passion: Journalism and Writing.